howtoscalenn/howtoscalenn.github.io/index.md

 ![tp5_paper_fig5](/assets/img/how_to_scale_cheatsheet/tp5_paper_fig5.png){: width="100%"}

+And now, one can accept `it ensures maximal feature learning for every layers without instability, and all init std and update quantity is invariant to width n, so optimal training behavior (optimal lr) will be transferred`.

 Not that, however, `not all parameters are same`, which means that $$n \times n$$ hidden matrix (we call this matrix-like tensor) has two infinite dimensions. but vector-like has one.